-Insufficient ultrasonic energy can only melt a small part of GF/ PP pellets, and most GF/PP pellets are only bonded together in the mold cavity.
+Insufficient ultrasonic energy can only melt a small part of GF/PP pellets, and most GF/PP pellets are only bonded together in the mold cavity.
 At this time, there are clear pellet boundaries and large voids on the surface.
 Therefore, the microstructure of the mold core surface is not replicated completely.
-Sufficient ultrasonic energy makes the GF/PP pellets melt in a short time, and the macromolecules have enough freedom of movement in the molten state, which is beneficial to the melt flowing into the mold cavity.
+Sufficient ultrasonic energy makes the GF/PP pellets melt in a short time, and the macromolecules have enough freedom of movement in the mold cavity.
 At the same time, the 20 kHz high-frequency ultrasonic vibration excited the diffusion and interpenetration of the chain at the interface [24], which makes the fabricated GF/PP parts with a stable welding effect (Fig. 4b).

 In order to evaluate the forming quality of the GF/PP parts, the surface roughness and microstructure depth of GF/PP parts are the main criterion.
-The upper surface roughness Ra of GF/PP parts was 0.94 μ m, and the lower surface roughness Ra was 0.62 μ m, which are lower than the mold core machined by WEDM-LS.
-An α parameter, which describes the replication rate of GF/PP part surface microstructure under the ultrasonic injection molding process, is proposed as:
+The upper surface roughness Ra of GF/PP parts was 0.94 $\mu$ m, and the lower surface roughness Ra was 0.62 $\mu$ m, which are lower than the mold core machined by WEDM-LS.
+An $\alpha$ parameter, which describes the replication rate of GF/PP part surface microstructure under the ultrasonic injection molding process, is proposed as: